dev-alanpangnz/registration-frontend/README.md

 # RegistrationFrontend

-In order to run this project properly, you must have executed `docker-compose up` for the registration-api project.
+In order to run this project properly, you must have executed `docker-compose up` for the registration-api project and firewalls cannot block email verifications.
 This project is by no means a full function web frontend application, as it queries localhost (reserved for registration-api).

 ## Dockerfile